 - Don’t forget about your upper body as this is important for posture as well as powering through the arms.

-- Once back in to your running season, you should continue weight training, but lower the intensity of leg training and focus more on upper body.
+- Once back in your running season, continue weight training at a lower intensity, focussing more on upper body.

-- If you’re new to weight training, get a personal trainer to make sure you train appropriate and safely.
+- If you’re new to weight training, get a personal trainer to make sure you train appropriately and safely.

 Are you ready to thrive?